vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/InstancesApi.md

 # **closeInstance**
-> Instance closeInstance(worldId, instanceId, hardClose)
+> Instance closeInstance(worldId, instanceId, hardClose, closedAt)

 Close Instance

-Close an instance.
+Close an instance or update the closedAt time when it will be closed.
 You can only close an instance if the ownerId is yourself or if the instance owner is a group and you have the `group-instance-moderate` permission.

 ### Example
 ```dart